sparkflows/sparkflows-docs/docs/user-guide/connectors/redshift.rst

 Redshift Connectors
 ========================

-Fire is fully integrated with Redshift.

-Fire has processors for reading from and writing to Redshift.
+Fire Insights has processors for reading from and writing to Redshift.

 Read Redshift AWS
 -----------

-while using the above processor need to have below parameter
+Processor Configuration Parameters:

 .. list-table::
       :widths: 10 5 10